ShakerSmith/ShakerNodesSuite-0.2/README.md

 Big Display - display any, right-click properties to change font size and color - visible at any zoom level

-Advanced Image Save
-can save as .png or .webp - has inputs for metadata and toggles for folder_by_date (YYYY-MM-DD), prefix timestamp for the file (HHMM), and a custom sub_directory.
+Advanced Image Save -can save as .png or .webp - has inputs for metadata and toggles for folder_by_date (YYYY-MM-DD), prefix timestamp for the file (HHMM), and a custom sub_directory.
 0424_BW-Group-Varied-Elderly-Bored-Business Suit-GlassesBlack-Close-Up-Portrait-CityDayTrees

-Extra Nodes:
+EXTRA NODES:

 A. Pipe Any - Shaker Pipe Pack / Unpack - pipe any, inputs automatically generate as you add more. mapped 1 - to - 1 inputs to outputs.

 B. Batch Any - lazy batching, doesn't fault if any inputs get a null in